ungoogled-software/ungoogled-chromium-archlinux/README.md

 ## Building

-You only need to download the PKGBUILD from this repository.
+Download the PKGBUILD file from the `pkgbuild` branch.
 After that, run this command:

 ```
 makepkg